1939 German ultimatum to Poland: Background

-In the aftermath of World War I, as part of the Treaty of Versailles, Germany ceded the Polish Corridor to the newly-established Polish Republic and the city of Danzig with its nearby localities were declared a free city, a kind of city-state ostensibly under the protection and oversight of the League of Nations.
+In the aftermath of World War I, as part of the Treaty of Versailles, Germany ceded the Polish Corridor to the newly-established Polish Republic and the city of Danzig and its nearby localities were declared a free city under the protection and oversight of the League of Nations.

 Poland incorporated the Corridor into its own territory and Danzig was joined to it under a customs union in an effort to allow Poland "secure access to the sea."

 The majority of the population of the Corridor was understood to be Polish, with a substantial German minority.
 Danzig, however, was largely populated by Germans.
 The substantial number of Germans in these territories caused tension between Germany, Poland, and Britain and France throughout the interwar period.
 Danzig, particularly, deeply injured German national pride and German nationalists spoke of "the open wound in the East" in reference to the Free City.

-On August 23, 1939, the Molotov–Ribbentrop Pact was reached with the Soviet Union, dividing East-Central Europe, including all of Poland, into German and Soviet spheres of influence in a secret additional protocol.
-This was the basis for the German attack on September 1.
-The Soviet invasion of eastern Poland followed on September 17.
+From March 1939, Adolf Hitler put increasing pressure on Poland to agree to the handover of Danzig to Germany, claiming that Poles were mistreating Germans in Danzig and Poland.
+Meanwhile, the German military developed plans for an invasion of Poland.

+On August 23, 1939, Germany and the Soviet Union signed the Molotov–Ribbentrop Pact.
+This pact had a secret protocol that defined German and Soviet spheres of influence: Lithuania for Germany; Finland, Estonia, Latvia and Bessarabia for the Soviet Union; and Poland to be partitioned between the two powers.

+The pact ensured that Germany would not face a war with the Soviet Union when it invaded Poland.
+Immediately afterwards, Hitler ordered the attack to proceed on 26 August, but upon hearing that the United Kingdom had concluded a formal mutual assistance pact with Poland and that Italy would maintain neutrality, he decided to delay it.

+Germany offered Britain an alliance if Britain helped Germany gain Danzig, the Polish corridor and its former colonies.
+Britain replied that it would honour its guarantee to Poland and that Germany should negotiate directly with Poland to resolve their issues regarding Danzig, the Polish Corridor, and the alleged mistreatment of ethnic Germans in Poland.